Multi-window STFT phase retrieval: lattice uniqueness: Introduction

 \subsection{Outline}

-In Section \ref{section:fock_spaces}, we collect all the preliminary results concerning properties of Fock spaces with a focus on sets of uniqueness and sampling, which will be needed throughout the paper.
-Section \ref{section:pr_C2} is devoted to the proof of a full characterization of vectors which do phase retrieval in $\C^2$.
-Based on the groundwork laid in Section \ref{section:fock_spaces} and Section \ref{section:pr_C2}, we proceed to derive and utilize a novel connection between phase retrieval in a finite frame setting, sets of uniqueness in Fock spaces as well as phaseless sampling of the STFT.
+In Section \ref{section:fock_spaces}, we collect preliminary results concerning properties of Fock spaces with a focus on sets of uniqueness and stable sampling, which will be needed throughout the paper.
+Section \ref{section:pr_C2} is devoted to prooving of a characterization of vectors that do phase retrieval in $\C^2$.
+Based on the groundwork laid in Section \ref{section:fock_spaces} and Section \ref{section:pr_C2}, we proceed to derive and utilize a connection between phase retrieval in a finite frame setting, sets of uniqueness in Fock spaces, as well as phaseless sampling of the STFT.
 In particular we prove the phaseless sampling results stated in Section \ref{section:contribution}, including several extensions to irregular sampling.